Staff and Faculty Success

 • Implement a modernized staff classification and compensation system

-• Expand opportunities for leadership, career growth and skill development, and leverage the university’s educational resources to advance staff and faculty careers, paying particular attention to participation rates of staff and faculty from diverse and historically underrepresented populations
+• Expand opportunities for leadership, career growth and skill development for all, and leverage the university’s educational resources to advance the careers of support staff, academic staff and faculty